Osprey Ultralight Stuff Pack Review

-We greatly appreciate the organizational utility of the pockets the Stuff Pack has that the Ultra-Sil did away with.
-However, with such an overall light weight, this bag is a bit floppy and challenging to pack in any specific way, which is important for easy access later as well as your comfort while carrying the bag.
+We greatly appreciate the organizational utility of the pockets the Stuff Pack has that other ultralight models have done away with.
+However, with such an overall low weight, this bag is a bit floppy and challenging to pack in any specific way, which is important for easy access later as well as your comfort while carrying the bag.

 The Stuff Pack also only comes in one, unisex size, and that size is rather small.
-The Ultra-Sil has longer straps, making it a better choice for taller and larger folks.
-Even our 5'4" size 4 main tester felt that she was on the taller side of comfortable for this pack.
+It also has surprisingly short shoulder straps (the only straps) that make it difficult for taller and larger folks to comfortably wear.
+Even our 5 foot, 4-inch, size 4 main tester felt that she was on the taller side of comfortable for this pack.
 If you're much taller than that this pack will ride fairly high on your back.
 In general, this bag is one of the least adjustable options we tested.

-Another metric in which we aren't blown away by the Stuff Pack.
+This is another metric in which we aren't blown away by the Stuff Pack.
 But when you cut down on fabric weight, you're bound to lose out a little on durability.
-This bag is made of 40D ripstop nylon that looks paper-thin but is still thicker than the 30D ripstop nylon of the Ultra-Sil.
-The ripstop fabric will prevent any tears you do get from continuing down the length of the bag, but they won't stop the tears from happening in the first place.
+This bag is made of 40-Denier ripstop nylon that looks paper-thin but is still thicker than some of the other ultralight models out there.
+The ripstop fabric will prevent any tears you do get from continuing unimpeded all the way down the length of the bag, but they won't stop the tears from happening in the first place.

-As with all their packs, Osprey backs this ultralight model with their lifetime guarantee and warranty - a nice backing if the damage isn't your fault.
-And if it is, this bag's low cost means if you rip it, you can pretty easily snag another one and still have spent less than you would on most the other packs in this review.
-However, if you want something that's thick enough you can't see right through it, you might consider a lightweight bag like the REI Flash 18 or the Cotopaxi Luzon 24 instead.
+On the other hand, this bag's low cost means if you rip it, you can pretty easily snag another one and still have spent less than you would on most of the other packs in this review.
+However, if you want something that's thick enough you can't see right through it, you might consider a lightweight bag rather than an ultralight option.

 With some of the least amount of materials going into it, the Stuff Pack is one of the least expensive models we tested but still brings a lot to the table.
-It still has some handy features that the Ultra-Sil did away with and is only marginally larger.
-We think the portability and versatility of having a useful ultralight pack on us at all times is definitely worth the asking price.
+It still has some handy features that the others have done away with and is only marginally heavier.
+We think the portability and versatility of having a useful ultralight pack on us at all times are definitely worth the asking price.
 For comparison, the Sea to Summit Ultra-Sil costs the same but has just one single pocket and no shoulder padding, which we really appreciate in the Osprey.